Markets upbeat on Yellen's push for large fiscal stimulus

-SINGAPORE (THE BUSINESS TIMES) - Regional investors were generally won over on Wednesday when United States Treasury Secretary nominee Janet Yellen made the case for President Joe Biden's US$1.9 trillion (S$ 2.5 trillion) relief package.
+Regional investors were generally won over yesterday when United States Treasury Secretary nominee Janet Yellen made the case for President Joe Biden's US$1.9 trillion (S$ 2.5 trillion) relief package.

 Dr Yellen urged lawmakers to "act big", adding that help for the unemployed and small businesses would provide the "biggest bang for the buck".